erktyu2/text-to-xml/README.md

 >npm run make

+## Known issue on some mac computers
+there is a known issue that sometimes when executable is downloaded, macOS doesn't allow user to run that executable app.

+it says as the following
+>"your-app.app" is damaged and can’t be opened.
+You should move it to the Bin.

+if it is the issue then run the following command in the terminal
+>xattr -d com.apple.quarantine path/to/your/app/your-app.app

 # Development
 To run your code in development mode, install dependencies and run the following command
 >npm start